Safe-DS/DSL/docs/api/safeds/data/tabular/transformation/Discretizer.md

          * **Note:** Neither this transformer nor the given table are modified.
          *
          * @param table The table used to fit the transformer.
 The transformer is then applied to this table.
-         * @param columnNames The list of columns from the table used to fit the transformer.
-If `null`, all columns are used.
          *
          * @result fittedTransformer The fitted transformer.
          * @result transformedTable The transformed table.